-Academically Excellent: Develop students to articulate, demonstrate, and analyze theories, terms, and concepts as it applies to scholarship.

-Globally Engaged: Demonstrate clear global awareness, by using theories from various areas of business and applying them to global situations.

-Intentionally Diverse: Communicate effectively and creatively with individuals, teams, and large groups and demonstrate their ability to utilize diverse points of view as a means to solving problems.

-Personally Transforming: Integrate biblical, spiritual, and professional principles to encourage personal growth and development.
+- 1. Academically Excellent: Develop students to articulate, demonstrate, and analyze theories, terms, and concepts as it applies to scholarship. - 2.
+Globally Engaged: Demonstrate clear global awareness, by using theories from various areas of business and applying them to global situations. - 3.
+Intentionally Diverse: Communicate effectively and creatively with individuals, teams, and large groups and demonstrate their ability to utilize diverse points of view as a means to solving problems. - 4.
+Personally Transforming: Integrate biblical, spiritual, and professional principles to encourage personal growth and development. - 5.
 Socially Relevant: Demonstrate a clear understanding of the major functional areas of business and the ability to creatively apply techniques and theories within organizations.

-Outlined below are assessments used to gauge the effectiveness of our programs.

-Assessment Context Location in Program ETS Major Field Achievement Test National exam assessing subject matter knowledge in business and related courses Administered as a final exam during Senior Year Spring Semester 2.
-Comprehensive examinations Required in business and accounting "core" courses ECO201, ECO202, BUS 428, and BUS 470 Capstone course designed to measure student mastery of essential theoretical and methodological issues associated with business and accounting Required Senior Year course Business Policy & Strategic Management

-No prior year assessments.
-Assessments were instituted Fall 2009.

-BUSINESS ADMINISTRATION - M.B.A.